Top 10 London Selfie Spots: Movie Highlights

 Who is it for: For conspiracists

-If you are a conspiracy-theories-enthusiast you’ve probably seen and loved Dan Brown’s bestseller The Da Vinci Code and you would love to make a selfie in front of the Westminster Abbey church.
+If you are a conspiracy-theories-enthusiast you’ve probably seen and loved Dan Brown’s bestseller The Da Vinci Code and you would love to take a selfie in front of the Westminster Abbey church.
 Even though the movie, in fact, wasn’t filmed there you would find what Tom Hanks and Audrey Tatou were looking for: the monument to Sir Isaac Newton.
 Explore the church and find it yourself.

 Who is it for: For single parents and singles